jamesascarter/FAAST2/README.md

 * Ensure that passengers can only enter a train when it is present at the stationld. make a checker method that ensures train is at the station.

+* Make use of a module in order to make the code cleaner.
+Encapsulate common methods in this module and then require it in the relevant class files.